 Photo: (Top) Mike Krzyzewski and Bobby Knight after Coach K broke Knight's career record.
 (Below) Michigan State's three coaches the past 45 years (l-r): Gus Ganakas, Jud Heathcote and Tom Izzo.

 On a fateful Jan.
 4, 1975 afternoon at Michigan State's Jenison Fieldhouse, nobody was aware how to spell or pronounce his name unless they were an Army basketball fan.
-Krzyzewski was an Indiana first-year assistant under Hoosiers head coach Bobby Knight in the 1974-75 basketball season.
-He had played for Knight at Army, leading West Point to the 1969 NIT as a senior point guard.
-After fulfilling his five-year military commitment, he spent one year with Knight as a 27-year-old graduate assistant at Indiana.
-A year later, on Knight's recommendation, he was named Army’s head coach.
+Krzyzewski had played for Bobby Knight at Army, leading West Point to the 1969 NIT as a senior point guard.
+After Krzyzewski fulfilled his five-year military commitment, he spent one year with Knight as a 27-year-old graduate assistant at Indiana.
+A year later, on Knight's recommendation, he was named Army's head coach.

 So many wins and events have unfolded since Coach K traveled with then-No. 2-ranked Hoosiers to face Michigan State, a team coached by Gus Ganakas.
 I was a freshman at Michigan State and had arrived early enough to claim mid-court seats across from the team benches.
 I looked for Knight, already well known for his temper, and his players that formed the nucleus of his first NCAA championship team a year later.

 “I didn’t know Mike much that year he was with Knight,” said Ganakas, who still serves as the Spartans’ spry radio analyst at age 88.
 “But I have followed his career as a fan.
 I’ve always thought of him as a milder Bobby Knight.
 He was under more control emotionally, but he was very thorough with everything just like Bobby.”

 The Indiana-Michigan State game turned out to be the darkest chapter in the Spartans’ basketball history.
 Michigan State’s 10 black players walked out on Ganakas, a classy man who deserved better.
 Ganakas’ improvised varsity lineup was left with three white freshmen recruits.
 One was starter Jeff Tropf; the other two were seeing time on the JV squad.